hbriqi/open-architecture-principles/4 Integration Architecture Principles.md

 ![Integration Services](https://github.com/hisham-elbreky/open-architecture-principles/blob/main/Diagrams/Integration%20Services%20Model.png)

 # Integration Platform – Design Principles

 ## PRINCIPLE 01 – Integration Use Cases

-Element
-Description
- Statement
+#### Statement
 The platform can fit with different integration use-cases

-Rationale
+#### Rationale
 The platform has the capability to be used to implement integration solution for the well-known integration use-case, and can be configured easily to fit with the special use-case

-Implications
+#### Implications
 Platform supported with the runtimes which support
 Master data management: Synchronizing master data repositories and communicating changes — for example, taking customer data from CRM and ERP systems and creating a master record of that data, then pushing any changes back to the individual systems.
 Application data sync: Synchronizing data between application stores — for example, between two microservice features that need a common view of product data or replicating customer data between a CRM and ERP system.

 Business intelligence and reporting: Creating semantic layers in reporting platforms, where it will be used to generate analytics and insights used by line-of-business managers — for example, generating daily sales reports.

 Machine learning and analytics data pipelines: Delivering bulk datasets that will be used by data scientists to perform their analytic tradecraft; gathering data for training sets is a combination of one-off and recurring data delivery activities — for example, gathering customer purchase data to train a machine learning model for a recommendation engine and then keeping it up-to-date to ensure it reflects current buying habits.

 Streaming analytics: Delivering streams of data, where the position of an event in the stream and the content of nearby events is as important as the integrity of individual data items — for example, the ordering and timing of messages in the stream must be maintained, and you may need to pause, rewind and replay parts of the stream.
-(Streaming analytics often involves looking for patterns within a stream of data, such as potentially fraudulent activity in a stream of financial transactions.)
+(Streaming analytics often involves looking for patterns within a stream of data, such as potentially fraudulent activity in a stream of financial transactions).

 Business-to-business integration: Exchanging information with external organizations and business partners — for example, submitting requisitions as part of a digital supply chain.

 Application composition: Creating new applications by orchestrating a set of calls to existing services — for example, creating a customer check-out application that calls existing inventory management, payment processing, logistics and CRM applications.

 Digital process automation: Automating business processes, with a goal of improving process speed, compliance and accuracy — for example, automating the process of provisioning IT accounts, building access and payroll for new employees.tion platform -at least- support the following use-case:

 ## PRINCIPLE 02 – Integration Approaches

-Element
-Description
-Statement
+#### Statement

 The platform supports all standard integration approaches
 Rationale
 Many of integration use-case can be applied

-Implications
+#### Implications
 Integration spectrums can be identified by:
 Data integration
 Event-driven integration